segrelab/MiCoNE/README.md

 3. calculates p-values
 4. constructs the networks

 ```sh
 Coming soon
 ```

 Other example `config` files can be found at `tests/data/pipelines`

+## Know issues

+1. If you have a version of `julia` that is preinstalled, make sure that it does not conflict with the version downloaded by the `micone-flashweave` environment

 ## Credits